feigouhai/adi-axi-hdmi/README.md

 # adi-axi-hdmi
 This repository contains the driver for the Analog ADV7511 HDMI transmitter.
+It addtitionally includes all dependend files needed for a port to Genode OS.

 The code in this repository originates from